Question: How would this merger impact customers in the short and long term?

 This proposed merger includes very significant customer benefits.
 All electric customers would share in $1.3 billion in cash payments to offset costs related to the withdrawn construction of two new nuclear units that will not be completed because they grew too costly.
 For an average residential electric customer, the amount would be $1,000.

 All customers also would see a rate reduction of at least 5 percent, driven from refunds of previous customer collections, as well as pass-through of corporate tax reform benefits, equal to more than $7 a month for a typical residential customer.

-And, the agreement also would end the uncertainty about the future impact of the new nuclear units..
+The agreement also would also end the uncertainty about the future impact of the new nuclear units.
 It removes uncertainty that can weigh down economic development, make it harder for SCE&G to meet the growing and changing needs of customer, and leave in question the future of a strong community partner and good employer.
 The decision to build the VC Summer nuclear units was made in accordance with state law.